ArgonDesign/alogic/doc/statements.md

 boundaries for the purposes of determining which statements execute together in a single clock cycle.
 Let it suffice for now that a linear sequence of combinatorial statements, followed by a single control statement is executed in a single clock cycle.
-See the section on [control units](control.md) for details.
+See the section on [control flow conversion](control.md) for details.

-Simple statements that do not contain nested statements can be lexically classed either as control statements of combinatorial statements.
+Simple statements that do not contain nested statements can be lexically classed either as control statements or combinatorial statements.
 Compound statements that do contain other statements can be either combinatorial statements, if they only contain other combinatorial statements, or control statements if they contain a mix of combinatorial and control statements.
 If a compound statement contains a mix of combinatorial and control statements, then the last nested statement must be a control statement.

 FSM function bodies must end with a control statement.

 ## Simple statements